mohabbatsial/JavaScript-game/README.md

-# JavaScript-game
+#JavaScript project
-This is simple java script game
+ This is simple project of snake game built usig javascript and HTML5.